kidkarnmai/export-import-kkm/README.md

 ## Compatibility
 Tested and developed with @strapi/strapi version ^5.10.3 and above.

+## Note
+Single types and related data export/import are not supported.

 ## License
 This project is licensed under the MIT License.